RESEARCH STARTER

 Hawaii became the fiftieth state on August 21, 1959.
 As commercial air traffic grew after the war, Honolulu again experienced a growth spurt, with the county population surpassing 500,000 in 1960 and 762,565 by 1980.

 Homelessness became a major problem for Honolulu in the early twenty-first century.
-In response, the city created incentives for construction and expedited permitting to increase the stock of affordable housing.
+In response, the city incentivized construction and expedited permitting to increase the stock of affordable housing.
 It also took on several infrastructure projects, from expanding bus service to upgrading sewers to constructing a rail line to ease traffic congestion.
+In 2014, Honolulu expanded the city's sit-lie ordinance to Downtown Honolulu and fourteen other Oahu business districts.
+The ordinance bars people from sitting or lying down along public sidewalks, and while it applies to all residents, it mostly affects people without housing.
+Supporters touted the ordinance as a compassionate way to clear unhoused people's encampments and prevent them from impeding public spaces, while opponents questioned its constitutionality and effectiveness.
+In 2017, the sit-lie ordinance was expanded again to include Iwilei and other parts of Kapalama.

 Bibliography